 Appendicitis Topic: Sickness

-Meaning A sickness where a small part of the bowel called the appendix gets infected and either needs to be surgically removed in an operation or needs antibiotics to get rid of the infection.
-Causes pain usually in the lower right side of the tummy and makes the person very sick.
+Meaning appendix gets removed in an the infection. ere a small part of the bowel called the infected and either needs to be surgically operation or needs antibiotics to get rid of Causes pain usually in the lower right side of d makes the person very sick.

 Similar words Appendicectomy; appendix removal; appendicitis

 Appendix Topic: Body parts (anatomy)

 Meaning Our appendix is a small bag that sits next to the spot where your small and large intestines join.
 It does not seem to do any work for your body, but it can become very infected.

 Similar words Appendicecton ny; appendix removal; appendicitis

 Areola Topic: Anatomy (body parts)

 Meaning The dark part of a breast surrounding the nipple.
 It slowly lets out an oil that keeps your nipples soft.

 Similar words -

 Arm (forearm) Topic: Body parts (anatomy)

 Meaning The forearm is the part of the arm between your elbow and wrist.
 It has two bones which work together to let your hand turn.

 Similar words -

 Arm (upper) Topic: Body parts (anatomy)

-Meaning The upper arm is the part of the arm between your shoulder and elbow.
+Meaning shoulder and e n is the part of the arm between your elbow.
 The bone in it is called the humerus.
-The muscles in this part of the arm are called the bicep and the tricep.
+In this part of the arm are called the bicep and

 Similar words -

 Armpit Topic: Body parts (anatomy)

-Meaning The axilla or armpit is under the shoulder, where your arm joins your body.
+Meaning The axilla or an joins your bod rmpit is under the shoulder, where your arm y.

 Similar words Axilla